So, you want to know how to travel South America, eh? Well, you’re in the right place!

 Above all else, South America is stunningly beautiful.
 Though challenging to navigate at times, it’s budget backpacker friendly, diverse, relatively safe, and one hell of a travel experience…

 But South America is MASSIVE.
-Deciding where to go and how to plan travel to South America is a mind-boggling task.
+Deciding where to go and how to travel South America is a mind-boggling task.
 That’s where I come in, amigos.
 This South America travel guide will provide you with EVERYTHING you need to know to prepare for your trip through South America.

 Lace up your bootstraps and prepare to have your travel inspiration skyrocket.
 We’re going on an adventure!